dianna-ai/dianna/README.md

 It's built by, with and for (academic) researchers and research software engineers working on machine learning projects.

 ## Why DIANNA?
-DIANNA software is addressing needs of both (X)AI reseachers and mostly the various domains scientists who are using or will use AI models for their research without being experts in (X)AI.
+DIANNA software is addressing needs of both (X)AI researchers and mostly the various domains scientists who are using or will use AI models for their research without being experts in (X)AI.
 DIANNA is future-proof: the only XAI library supporting the [Open Neural Network Exchange (ONNX)](https://onnx.ai/) format.

 * Provides an easy-to-use interface for non (X)AI experts
 * Implements well-known XAI methods (LIME, RISE and Kernal SHAP) chosen by systematic and objective evaluation criteria